wp-plugins/flyzoo/readme.txt

 Our FREE PLAN is great for small and personal websites and we also offer PREMIUM PLANS with advanced features.

-= How do I create a new Chatroom? =
+= How do I create a new Chat room? =

 Just log into the dashboard [Flyzoo Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress) go under the
-CHATS menu and click on "Add New Chatroom"
+CHATS menu and click on "Add New Chat room"

-= Will the widget slow down my site? =
+= Will the chat widget slow down my site? =

 No. The widget is loaded asynchronously right after your main content has been loaded.

-= After I remove and delete the plugin it still shows on the frontend, how do i remove it completely? =
+= After I remove and delete the chat plugin it still shows on the frontend, how do i remove it completely? =

 Please try the following: